-Doncaster Council and South Yorkshire Police have today started to implement a Public Spaces Protection Order (PSPO) in Doncaster town centre.
+Doncaster Council and South Yorkshire Police have implemented a Public Spaces Protection Order (PSPO) in Doncaster town centre.
 The aim of the PSPO is to provide help and support to vulnerable members of the community, to address aggressive begging and deter anti-social behaviour.

-The PSPO will see the council, Police and other partners including St Leger Homes, RdASH, Aspire drug and alcohol services, Riverside and Doncaster Children’s Services Trust work together to address issues of concern such as homelessness, rough sleeping, begging and anti-social behaviour.
+The PSPO sees the council, Police and other partners including St Leger Homes, RdASH, Aspire drug and alcohol services, Riverside and Doncaster Children’s Services Trust work together to address issues of concern such as homelessness, rough sleeping, begging and anti-social behaviour.